yasindevops/Project-106B-angular-project/README.md

     - Cache control - optional      : keep it as is --Empty

 ```
-- create pipeline
+- create pipeline.
-- navigate to Pipeline menu and Show the menu
+- navigate to Pipeline menu and Show the menu.

 ### Step2:

 - Go to the "my-angular project" in you local and open  "src>>>  app >>> app.component.html"

-- Change "Version 1" as "Version 2 " and save
+- Change "Version 1" as "Version 2 " and save.

-- Open the git terminal and commit the new changes to CodeCommit
+- Open the git terminal and commit the new changes to CodeCommit.
 ```
 git status
 git add .